Places to Visit in the Derbyshire Peak District near Wildflower Cottages

 Heights of Abraham

 Try a cable car ride in Matlock Bath which takes you soaring high above the Derwent Valley and check out the views.
 This is a unique hilltop Park set on top of a dramatic limestone gorge, amid great natural beauty.
 Explore 60 acres of woodland trail or join a guided tour of the underground caverns created by lead mining and learn about the rocks and minerals of the Peak District.
+Advanced booking is essential.

 Distance from Alton: 7.4 miles – 14 mins by car